What is Acquisition Premium?

 How to Calculate Acquisition Premium?

-In order to arrive at the acquisition value, calculate the acquisition premium.
-The acquiring company must estimate the real value of the target company.
+In order to arrive at the acquisition premium, the acquiring company must estimate the real value of the target company.
 It can be done using enterprise value or equity valuation.

 A simpler way to calculate the acquisition premium for a deal is taking the difference between the price paid per share for the target company and the target’s current stock price, and then dividing by the target’s current stock price to get a percentage amount.